Extractable nuclear antigen: Terminology

 ENAs originally referred to proteins found in a saline extract of cell nuclei.
 Components have since been more clearly identified and in fact include many cytoplasmic molecules.
 The misnomer, however, has remained.
 These proteins are intimately associated with various RNA molecules and are thus called ribonucleoproteins, but the nomenclature used for them is often a source of confusion, Sm, Ro and La were named after the first 2 letters of the surnames of the patients in whom they were first found.
 Two proteins associated with Sjögren syndrome were independently described as antigens A and B, but are now known to be identical to Ro and La respectively, i.e. SS-A = Ro and SS-B = La.

 ENA (extractable nuclear antigen) panel tests, test for autoantibodies to proteins in the cell nucleus.
-The term "extractable" is derived from the ability to remove the autoantibodies from the nuclei with saline and common proteins.
+The term "extractable" is derived from the ability to remove the antigens from the nuclei with saline and common proteins.
 The method of identifying these specimens is why they are also referred to as antibodies to saline-extracted antigens.